 2. Will SuiteScript Developer II certifications remain valid after February 2023?

 Yes.
 The new certifications do not make existing ones obsolete.
 SuiteScript Developer I and SuiteScript Developer II certifications obtained before the respective retirement dates will continue to be valid as long as the user passes the annual quizzes.
-What will happen on February 28, 2023, is that the SuiteScript Developer II exam will no longer be offered and new candidates seeking to get certified will have to register for one of the new exams.
-It is unclear if the SuiteCloud Developer II Delta exam will also be retired… Perhaps it will be adapted to serve as a bridge to the Application Developer certification.
+What happened on February 28, 2023 was that the SuiteScript Developer II exam stopped being offered and new candidates seeking to get certified will have to register for one of the new exams.
+Interestingly, the SuiteCloud Developer II Delta exam which helped SuiteScript Developer I certification holders upgrade to SuiteCloud Developer II continues to be offered (last checked on March 6, 2023) although the target certification has now been retired.
+Perhaps this bridge exam will be adapted in due course to serve as a bridge to the Application Developer certification.

 If all you have is SuiteCloud Developer I, you probably want to shelve it at this point as it’s pretty outdated although still valid.
 Consider an upgrade.

 3. Will the new exams be more difficult than the SuiteCloud Developer II exam?

 There is currently no indication to this effect.
 Given that the content is not changing, anyone who passed the Developer II exam should be able to pass the two new exams.
 There is a caveat though: Since NetSuite does not publish their pass mark or how they weigh different parts of the exam, there is a theoretical chance that someone who passed the Developer II was weak in one of the areas but passed anyway because their overall average was good enough.
 Taking two new exams, that candidate might not be successful in the one that is heavy on their area of weakness.
 This is theoretical and you likely won’t find out per #1 above.